This Is Why It's So Important to Articulate Your Brand Values - NewsBreak

 This Is Why It's So Important to Articulate Your Brand Values

+Opinions expressed by Entrepreneur contributors are their own.
 Over the course of my 30-year advertising career, I've worked with brands big and small to help them define their positioning, their "reason for being" and why someone should care — essentially, the brand story.
 One of the most important pillars to your brand story is understanding your brand values.
 Many established brands have gone through the rigor of defining this although they don't always live up to it.
-But I have found that for startups, it's a different story.www.mysanantonio.com
+But I have found that for startups, it's a different story.www.entrepreneur.com

 Comments / 0